oxford-pharmacoepi/MR_Sclerostin/README.md

 **Objective:** To study the association between sclerostin and cardiovascular health, including biomarkers, risk factors, and cardiovascular events by using Mendelian randomisation (MR) methods.

-For more information: [LINK TO THE ARTICLE]
+For more information see our pre-print: https://www.researchsquare.com/article/rs-3209943/v1

 # Running the analysis
 Previously, you must ensure that you have a directory "${folder directory}\MR_Sclerostin_Data" with the following files: